szabikaveres/Crowdsale--ICO/README.md

  Welcome to my real world Cryptocurrency project, called biKA ICO-Crowdsale, where you can purchase biKA tokens, using your metamask wallet.
  The project is currently deployed to Sepolia TestNet.

- This ttoken has been created as per ERC-20 standard and tests developed as per Hardhat specifics.
+ This token has been created as per ERC-20 standard and tests developed as per Hardhat specifics.

  Token name: "Szabika V"